jd-boyd/simplebatch/README.md

 REST server keeps track of jobs.
 Sooner:
-/jobs           POST - create a new job
+/jobs           POST - create a new job, GET - get all jobs /jobs/id
-/jobs/id
 /jobs/next
-/jobs/run       POST, mark a job as runnign /jobs/complete  POST, mark a job as done
+/jobs/id/run       POST, mark a job as running /jobs/id/complete  POST, mark a job as done /jobs/id/kill      POST, mark a job as killed

 Later:
 /jobs/pending   GET the collection